-However, while we do not generally search for content in your workspaces, we may scan our servers and content to detect certain tokens or security signatures, known active malware, known vulnerabilities in dependencies, or other content known to violate the Postman EULA.
+However, while we do not generally search for content in your workspaces, we may scan our servers and content to detect certain tokens or security signatures, known active malware, known vulnerabilities in dependencies, or other content known to violate the Postman Terms of Service.

 Access to public workspaces

 If you make your workspace public, anyone may view its contents.
-If you include personal information, Sensitive Personal Information, or confidential information, such as email addresses or passwords, in your public workspace, that information may be indexed by search engines or used by third parties as specified herein.
+If you include personal information, Sensitive Personal Information, or confidential information, such as email addresses or passwords, in your public workspace, that information may be indexed by search engines or used by unknown third parties.
 You are responsible for complying with any regulatory controls regarding that data.